openmas-ai/openmas/docs/design.md

 # Design Philosophy

-OpenMAS is built upon a set of core principles aimed at simplifying the development of Multi-Agent Systems (MAS) while maintaining flexibility and transparency.
+OpenMAS is built to enable the rapid development and deployment of robust Multi-Agent Systems (MAS).
+The design philosophy prioritizes a Pythonic, modular, and transparent environment, reducing complexity and accelerating the MAS development lifecycle.

 ## Goals